 "Lisbon is the perfect city for a warm weekend break in Europe and it has plenty to offer in terms of history, culture and food!
 My favourite place to grab lunch is the Mercado da Ribeira, a huge indoor food market with dishes from all over the world.
 At night, I love the atmosphere in Bairro Alto - Patio do Bairro is a fun restaurant - or head to the climbing streets of Alfama, the oldest part of the city, for local food and live performances of fado.
 And don't forget to queue up for your Pasteis de Belem, a bit of a tourist spot, but these secret-recipe custard tarts are worth the wait and the crowds."

 Pastel de nata – custard tarts – are readily available across the city.
 The deliciously indulgent little treats are best enjoyed with a coffee at the many street-side cafés.

 Lisbon is fast becoming the on-trend-destination this year and a significant reason for this is cost compared to similar European and Mediterranean cities.
 The city’s streets are lined with authentic cafés and restaurants regularly frequented by the locals, as well as high-end restaurants and local markets, as Julianna says:

 For foodies, sun-seekers, history buffs and lovers of fine architecture, Lisbon is a dream holiday destination.
-Readily available Mediterranean cruises will allow you to explore one of Europe’s most fashionable cities right now.
+Readily available Mediterranean cruises and last minute cruise deals will allow you to explore one of Europe’s most fashionable cities right now.

 Image Credit: Antonio da Silva Cruz